-Mercury Reader – Got a site that’s filled with ads?
+Unclutter – Got a site that’s filled with ads?
 Get rid of them with Mercury Reader.
 This is a great tool for anyone who reads a lot of articles on the web!

 Google Dictionary – This simple Chrome Extension provides word definitions and pronunciation on any web page.

 Read & Write for Google – Read and Write supports students as they are working in Google Docs.
 RW provides a collection of tools including read-aloud, picture dictionary, highlighters, and word prediction.